 Ensuring a culture of safeguarding is a priority for our school.
-We do this by: Our leaders create a culti Our leaders create a culture of vigilance and continuously communicate the importance of safeguarding throughout our school community.
+We do this by: Our leaders create a cult Our leaders create a culture of vigilance and continuously communicate the importance of safeguarding throughout our school community.
 Having a system where concerns can be reported immediately.
 School uses CPOMs recording system.
 This is a secure digital platform that enables staff or other members of your organisation (such as volunteers) to record their safeguarding concerns quickly and easily.
 Actions in response to any concerns are timely and effective.
+We have a lanyard system so that adults in school can easily be distinguished.
 Supporting our pupils.
 Pupils understand what is unacceptable and how they can disclose this information to us, even if the disclosure isn't about them.
 Pupils feel safe and are confident to seek help if they need to.
 Safeguarding Governor Our Safeguarding governor supports all our staff and safeguarding leads.
 Ensure that we follow the safer recruitment processes.
 Working with parents and carers We support our parents and make sure that they are not only aware of what safeguarding is, but show them how they can report concerns to us.
 We ensure that the parents of our pupils know that we are always there to hear their concerns and that their concerns will always be confidential.
 Continual Professional Development As a school we use Flick safeguarding training every September for all staff and governors.
 School attends the DSL Networks each term at Trust level.
 Regular practice in staff meetings to ensure that practical examples of safeguarding are discussed to ensure that we keep safeguarding at the forefront of all that we do.
 All staff understand and recognise risk, as well as potential signs of harm, abuse or other safeguarding concerns Curriculum Elements of our curriculum enable pupils to recognise and respond to risks to their wellbeing which are successfully designed and delivered - for example, learning about online safety or healthy relationships.
 Clear RSE programme in school.
 Environment Our environment is effectively designed to safeguard students - this includes physical aspects of the learning environment as well as more cultural or behavioural elements, such as zero-tolerance of discriminatory language.
+All adults wear their allocated lanyard at all times whilst on site.
+(These must be clearly visible to all staff and pupils at all times)